khatington/Project_Bright/README.md

 Note: This is a very simple program and UI, the time is set to seconds instead of minutes to demonstrate its functionality quickly. <br/>

+### References:
+Provided in the reference file of source codes I have found relating to what I needed in this project. <br/>